tock/elf2tab/README.md

 `--protected-region-size` (which takes as an argument entire size before the application binary, including the TBF header).
 However, a TAB can include both PIC apps and non-PIC apps, and setting the size for all TBFs isn't always desirable.
-Therefore, if `--protected-region-size` is not used, for apps compiled for fixed addresses (as determined above) elf2tab will estimate a protected region size that tries to ensure the start of the TBF headers _and_ the application binary are placed at useful addresses in flash. elf2tab will try to increase the size of the protected region to make the start of the TBF header at an address aligned to 256 bytes when the application binary is at its correct fixed address.
+Therefore, elf2tab further supports supplying the protected region size through a `tbf_protected_region_size` symbol in the input ELF files.
+If neither this symbol nor `--protected-region-size` are passed, for apps compiled for fixed addresses (as determined above) elf2tab will estimate a protected region size that tries to ensure the start of the TBF headers _and_ the application binary are placed at useful addresses in flash. elf2tab will try to increase the size of the protected region to make the start of the TBF header at an address aligned to 256 bytes when the application binary is at its correct fixed address.

 #### Syscall Permissions